ChloeL-E/msp1/README.md

 ## Testing

--The WAVE Web Accessibility Evaluation Tool was used to assess each webpage.
+- The WAVE Web Accessibility Evaluation Tool was used to assess each webpage.

--The Home page showed no errors or contrast errors but identified 2 alerts.
+- The Home page showed no errors or contrast errors but identified two alerts.
 The firstly there was not alt atrribute to identify the 'Book Now' button.
 An alt tag was added which fixed the alert.
 -There was also an alert identified with the Hamburger toggle.
 The function requires a click which would not be accessible to keyboard users.

--The Treatments page identified no errors or contrast errors.
+- The Treatments page identified no errors or contrast errors.

--The Contact Us page identified no errors or contrast errors.
-1 alert was identified which showed a redundant link.
+- The Contact Us page identified no errors or contrast errors.
+One alert was identified which showed a redundant link.
 The logo links to the home page as well as the Home link in the header.
 Adjacent links go to the same URL, therefore the logo link was removed to improve efficiency of movement through the webpage for screenreaders.

+- The Booking page showed two errors when the WAVE Tool was applied.
+The first alert was for a missing form label  and the second eroor for an empty button.

 In this section, you need to convince the assessor that you have conducted enough testing to legitimately believe that the site works well.
 Essentially, in this part you will want to go over all of your project’s features and ensure that they all work as intended, with the project providing an easy and straightforward way for the users to achieve their goals.